Anton-Os/Topl/README.md

 # Topl-Skeleton

 Skeleton code for a small renderer, using OpenGL 4 and Direct X 11.
+Windows is supported with a linux port in progress.

-Build runs on Visual Studio 2019.
-Cmake handles Eigen, GLEW, and DirectX SDK as dependencies.
-Cmake scripts still need work.
+Cmake handles Eigen, GLEW, and DirectX SDK as external project dependencies.

 The Rasteron submodule is required for loading textures.